What is Employment Authorization, and Why Do You Need It?

 - Spouse of an H-1B nonimmigrant

-This list is not exhaustive and there are other immigrant categories who qualify to apply for Employment Authorization.
+This list is not exhaustive and there are other immigrant categories who can file Form I-765.
 It’s best to speak with your immigration attorney to see if you’re eligible.
-If you are eligible, your attorney can help you file the necessary paperwork to apply for an EAD and track the status of your case.
+If you are eligible, your attorney can help you file the necessary paperwork to apply for an EAD card and track the status of your case.

 Request A Consultation